-Acura's capable all-wheel-drive system removes any threat of torque steer, displays how its distributing power in the instrument cluster, and almost gives the TL the feel of a rear-wheel-drive sport sedan-as long as you're heavy on the gas.
+Acura's capable all-wheel-drive system removes any threat of torque steer, displays how its distributing power in the instrument cluster, and almost gives the TL the feel of a rear-drive sedan.
 Last year's standard five-speed automatic transmission was joined in late 2009 by an optional six-speed manual.
-The automatic, though smooth and responsive enough in sedate driving, is a cog short of its competition and responds too slowly in aggressive driving.
-Both engines are smooth, sweet-sounding, and responsive, but short travel and hair-trigger responses make the accelerator pedal annoying to use.
+Sedate and smooth in everyday driving, the automatic needs one more gear to compete with its main rivals and to give it better low-end response.
+Both engines are smooth and sound sweet, but short travel and hair-trigger responses make the accelerator pedal annoying to use.

-Both on paper and in hard driving, the TL is a serious player in the luxury sport sedan segment, though it has its shortcomings.
+Both on paper and in hard driving, the TL is a legitimate player in the sport sedan segment, though it has its shortcomings.
 Its Honda Accord underpinnings give the 2010 TL generous room front and rear, but such heritage means that even equipped with Acura's Super Handling all-wheel drive, it's front-heavy and not up to the performance par set by its rear-wheel-drive competitors.

 Excellent grip and strong acceleration are hallmarks of the SH-AWD model in particular.
 Powerful brakes slow the 4,000-pound car handily and with confidence.
 Despite these good traits, when driven tamely in traffic, the TL, including the SH-AWD, feels more like the front-heavy and sensible sedan it is.
 Big 19-inch wheels also give the SH-AWD a particularly rough ride over irregular surfaces, a problem not evidenced in the base model, which is more comfortable for most purposes.